Find out about your rights when payments are made to and from your bank account, and how long it should take to make or receive a payment.

 - a reference so you can identify the payment

-In most cases this will be done through a passbook, monthly statement, online banking or mobile banking.
+In most cases this will be done through a passbook, paper statement, online banking or mobile banking.

 Making a payment